Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**June 21st, 2020 - 18:30:41**

+A little boy was walking down the road.
+He was happy.
+He was being curious.
+Then he was murdered.
+Someone put a bullet through his skull.
+They ran out from an alley and stripped him to nothing.
+They stole everything he had.
+He was no older than ten years.
+I ran up to them.
+I beat them with my fists.
+They screamed.
+I didn't care.
+I grabbed a knife and stabbed them.
+Over and over and over.
+They died.
+I used their body to repair the boy.
+I got him dressed.
+I put all of his things back on him.
+I put him in a building I know was safe.
+He should wake soon.
+I'm going to watch and make sure he lives.

+---

 **June 15th, 2020 - 09:35:01**

 Father's men are coming for me.
 The remainder of them.
 They stole my things in the night.
 A "meeting place" was set up to get it back.
 I went.
 I'm stupid.
 They tried to put me in a snare.
 I dodged it.
 A car fell down from a building.
 I shoved one of the men under it.
 He turned into a gory smoothie.
 The others tried to rush me.
 I used the severed arm of their friend as a weapon.
 I forgot about my sword.
 I need to remember my sword.
 It never leaves me.
 It would've got me out with less damage.
 My face is cut open.
 I wonder if those humans could help me.
 I don't have anything to pay them.
 I've seen them help others.
 I'll go rest.
 I want to go see them again.

+---

+**May 11th, 2020 - 01:18:29**

+A man approached me.
+He held out his hand and gestured for me to take it.
+I got scared.
+He came closer to me.
+I pulled out a weapon.
+He stood back and held his hands up.
+He looked scared.
+I backed away.
+I ran.
+I was going to kill him.
+I'm happy I didn't.
+I trailed him.
+He looked sad.
+He went home to a family.
+There were three kids and a female.
+He was talking with his hands.
+It looked like he was talking about me.
+I cried.

 ---